-Lightweight: Carbon makes steel brittle, which is why cast iron is always thick--the thickness makes it less prone to cracking.
-Because carbon steel has less carbon, brittleness isn't as much of an issue, so it can be worked into thinner pans.
+Lightweight: Because carbon steel has less carbon, brittleness isn't as much of an issue, so it can be worked into thinner pans than cast iron.
 This is the main reason carbon steel is lighter than cast iron: because it's thinner.
 The density is about the same, so if it were as thick as cast iron, it would weigh as much.

 Great heat retention: Like cast iron, carbon steel heats slowly and unevenly, but once heated through, it retains heat well.
 If you pre-heat carbon steel enough before use, it makes an excellent all-purpose skillet.

 Is carbon steel as good as cast iron for high heat searing?
 Not quite.
-But even so, you can get excellent searing, and the thicker the carbon steel, the better the searing.
+But even so, you can get excellent results, and the thicker the carbon steel, the better the searing.